v6/jasonbasanesetest/README.md

 # jasonbasanesetest
-jasons test repo
+Jason's test repository
-here is the new info
+Here is the new information.